Rdrazga/StaticECS/README.md

 This is an experimental project exploring the boundaries of compile-time ECS architecture.
 The framework demonstrates:

 - Comptime type generation for zero-cost abstractions
-- Lock-free coordination primitives
 - Platform-specific optimizations (io_uring, NUMA, huge pages)
-- Adaptive runtime backend selection
+- Optional adaptive runtime backend selection

 ## License